-Summary: If you’re considering buying a home in Portland, Oregon some time soon, then 2020 may be your year.
-With low rates, slowly rising prices, and a potential increase in inventory, 2020 could be a great time to buy.
-This guide will explain why.
+If you’re considering buying a home in Portland, Oregon some time soon, then 2023 may be your year.
+With low rates, 2023 could be a great time to buy.

 The real estate market in Portland, Oregon has changed a lot over the past couple of years.
-Home-price appreciation has finally slowed down, after a long period of rapid growth.
+Home prices have decreased over the past year.

-Further, the rapid home-price growth of the last few years has slowed to a more normal pace.
-This latter development should allow buyers to catch their breath, so to speak.
-These and other factors could make 2020 a great year to buy in Portland.
+These and other factors could make 2023 a great year to buy in Portland.
 Here’s what you should know about these trends.

-1. Home buyers could have more inventory to choose from — finally.
+1. Home buyers may have slightly more to choose from.

-New home construction is expected to increase, which should help alleviate the inventory situation to some degree, though not enough to bring the market to a balanced level.
+But new home construction is expected to increase, which should help alleviate the inventory situation to some degree, though not enough to bring the market to a balanced level.
 According to economists, new home construction is up and forecasted to increase 10% to 15% in coming years.
-The Oregon Office of Economic Analysis anticipates the number of housing starts to reach approximately 22,500 in 2020 alone.

 To be clear, housing inventory in Portland is still well below what’s considered to be a “balanced” real estate market, which has 5- or 6-months supply of housing to meet demand.
-But the fact that supply may finally start to grow is a positive sign for buyers.
+But the fact that supply may finally start to grow at some point is a positive sign for buyers.
 It should give them more options, while easing competition a bit.
-It’s another reason why 2020 could be a good year to buy a home in Portland.
+It’s another reason why 2023 could be a good year to buy a home in Portland.

-In January 2020, Zillow reported that the median home value in Portland was $454,600.
-That is roughly the same price as last January.
-Prices have fluctuated slightly over the past year, but they have not really gone in any one direction.
-Looking forward, the company predicts that the median price will rise by around 2.3% over the next 12 months (ending in January 2021).
+In May 2023, Zillow reported that the median home value in Portland was $543,308.
+That is -5.7% lower than what the price was last May.
+Looking forward, the company predicts that the median price will continue increasing over the next 12 months, though perhaps not as quickly.